Our Weight Loss Procedures

 - It creates positive changes in the gut hormones that will enhance the feeling of fullness and reduce the appetite.

-- It can typically keep the more than 50% excess weight loss maintained.
+- It typically allows for more than 50% excess weight loss to be maintained.

 - It does not need a foreign body to be implanted such as the silastic ring that is required in gastric banding.